nyu-acsys/template-proofs/README_oopsla21.md

 eval $(opam config env)
 ```

-Note that OPAM might run into errors due to missing dependencies depending on your system.
-In that case, try again after installing the missing dependencies.
+Depending on your system, OPAM might run into errors due to missing dependencies.
+In that case, try again after installing the missing dependencies using your distributions package manager.

 #### Installing GRASShopper